-(in thousands) Years Ended Six Months July 31, Ended Twelve Months Ended Year Ended 2000 2001 January 31, 2002 January 31, 2002 January 31, 2003 (unaudited) Gain (loss) on sale of assets 149 (1.756) (206) (2.008) 15
+(in thousands) Years Ended July 31, Six Months Ended January 31, Year Ended January 31, 2000 2001 2002 2003 Gain (loss) on sale of assets 149 (1,756) (206) 15

 Receivable Sales and Interests in Securitized Receivables.
 The Company enters into securitization transactions to sell customer retail installment and revolving receivable accounts.
 In these transactions, the Company retains interest-only strips and subordinated securities, all of which are retained interests in the securitized receivables.
 Gain or loss on sale of the receivables depends in part on the previous carrying amount of the financial assets involved in the transfer, allocated between the assets sold and the retained interests based on their relative fair value at the date of transfer.

 Retained interests are carried at fair value on the Company's balance sheet as available-for-sale securities in accordance with SFAS No. 115.
 Impairment and interest income are recognized in accordance with Emerging Issues Task Force ("EITF") No. 99-20, Recognition of Interest Income and Impairment on Purchased and Retained Beneficial Interests in Securitized Financial Assets.
 The Company recognized impairment losses of \$0.1 million in each of the years ended July 31, 2000 and 2001 which arose because of unfavorable changes in non-interest rate valuation assumptions.
-Servicing fees are recognized monthly as they are earned.
-Gains on sales of receivables, impairment on retained interests, interest income from retained interests and servicing fees are included in "Finance charges and other" in the consolidated statement of operations.